box/developer.box.com/guides/security/fedramp.md

 ## API usage in FedRAMP

-For FedRAMP, Box uses a specific domain, `box-gov.com` and this affects all API's entry points.
+For FedRAMP compliance, you may use the below URLs for API entry points.

 <!-- markdownlint-disable line-length -->